swingmx/swingmusic/README.md

 ### License

-This software is provided to you with terms stated in the MIT License.
-Read the full text in the `LICENSE` file located at the root of this repository.
+This software is provided to you with terms stated in the [AGPLv3 License](https://github.com/swingmx/swingmusic/blob/master/LICENSE) or any later version.

-[MIT License](https://opensource.org/licenses/MIT) | Copyright (c) 2021 - Present, Mungai Njoroge

 ### Contributors